TreeFrogApps/linux-sensor-monitor/README.md

 ### Linux
 `./gradlew jlink` - Creates a modular runtime image with jlink

+`./gradlew jlinkStripped` - Creates a modular runtime image with jlink (bugfix task to strip unneeded symbols from `libjvm.so`)

 `./gradlew jlinkZip` - Creates a zip of the modular runtime image

 The result is in "build/image" (the content of the folder is needed to run the application)